Elfarahidy-AI/deeplearning_gec_seq2seq/README.md

 # Dataset
 The dataset used for training the model consists of pairs of sentences, where each pair contains a grammatically incorrect or misspelled sentence and its corrected version

-# Attribution
+## License

-The Project uses code from [https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/Seq2Seq/seq2seq.py](URL), which is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project includes code from [Seq2Seq]([https://github.com/original/project](https://github.com/aladdinpersson/Machine-Learning-Collection/blob/master/ML/Pytorch/more_advanced/Seq2Seq/seq2seq.py)), which is licensed under the MIT License.
+The original code was created by Aladdin Persson.

+Additional code and modifications by Hossam Nabil are also licensed under the MIT License.

+For more details, see the [LICENSE](LICENSE.txt) file.